Can’t Focus? 12 Reasons Why and the Ways to Fix It

 Exercise doesn’t need to be strenuous to be effective.

-Walking is not only one of the best all-around exercises, it clears the mind and helps us think better.
+Walking is not only one of the best all-around exercises, it clears the mind and helps you think better.

 Additionally, exercises that act as moving meditations, such as yoga, tai chi, and qi gong, can appreciably improve focus.